nojronatron/nojronatron.github.io/power-hour-notes/iverson-ambiguity.md

 Keep your cool: Good decisions don't come from a place of stress.

+## Mitigate Ambiguity

+Daily Standups: For the team specifically.
+Talk to each other.

+Documentation: Clarify in writing.
+Create a shared understanding.

+Clarify Requirements: Example scenarios.
+Reword the requirement.
+Ask open-ended questions.
+Start a discussion around the requirement(s).

+QA: Confirm functionality.
+Compare actual to what the requirements as asking for: User-acceptance testing.

+Show the Client: Demo the project.
+Do it early so the client can provide feedback and any changes can be made early and quickly.

 ## Key Takeaways

 - Do *not* assume that asking your question makes you look "dumb".
 - Open conversations rather than be fearful of asking a question.
+- Communicate MORE.
+Success in tech is *not possible* without asking questions, documenting ideas and expectations.
+- Diagrams can be helpful for the speaker and/or the audience.
+- Ask questions around input -> output.
+"If I give you input x, what would you expect the output to be?"
+- Confidence Level: A personal/professional, or group-level confidence in being able to meet a requirement.
+Use this as a yard-stick to determine readiness, or if more questions and refinement is necessary.

 ## Footer